isomerpages/moe-fuhuapri/_highlights/Virtual Open House.md

 variant: tiptap
 ---
 <h4><strong>Immersing in the Fuhua Experience</strong></h4>
 <p>Welcome to Fuhua Primary School!
-Wonder how is the Fuhua Learning experience
+Wonder how is the Fuhua learning experience
 like?
 Get a peek into the school grounds, meeting our Fuhua GEMs and experiencing our Fuhua culture through the links below.</p>
 <p></p>